3ColumnsC/Stock-Exchange-Project/README.md

 ## 📜 License

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
 See the [LICENSE.md](LICENSE.md) file for details.

+## ⚠️ Disclaimer

+This is a project in continuous development.
+Errors or unexpected behavior may occur.
+We are working to improve the visual interface to reduce the need for direct code modifications.

 ## 🛠️ Version History